Top Allergies in the Southwest

 InsectsYou don’t have to be bitten or stung by an insect to have an allergic reaction.
 In fact, there are many ways that you can suffer from an insect allergy, including inhaling insect leavings and body parts.
 Disgusting as it might sound, insects can actually leave airborne pollution in your home and because there are many different insect species, this is a concern for residents in this area.

 If you have an allergic reaction to household pests, you may notice difficulty breathing or you may have basic coughing and a runny nose, as well as itchy eyes or mouth.

 Air PollutionAnother problem is traffic pollution, which can aggravate allergies and make allergy sufferers miserable.
 Air pollution from traffic is known as a problem in many major cities, including Los Angeles, Phoenix, and Las Vegas.

 According to the American Lung Association, many of the most polluted cities by ozone, which is caused by traffic and other sources, are in the Southwestern states.
 In the top 25 most ozone-polluted cities, you will find LA at the very top, while Sacramento, Phoenix, Denver, San Diego, and Dallas are all on the list.
 Particle pollution and other pollutants show similar result, with nearby areas having significant levels of both long and short-term particle pollution.

 Particle matter has been linked to allergies, and it is know to trigger responses from immune systems.
-Different particles can create different reaction among the population, so it’s essential that you understand your allergies and try to avoid exposure.
+Different particles and allergy triggers can create different symptoms for everyone, so it’s essential that you understand your allergies and try to avoid exposure.
 If you have allergic reactions to particle matter, or if you are simply sensitive to air pollution, avoid outdoor activity when pollution levels are high, and reduce particle matter in your home by using an air purifier with a HEPA filter.